What You May Have Missed 2023: Indie Comics

 One such event is the ShortBox Comics Fair, an annual digital comics fair established by Zainab Akhtar of independent comic publisher ShortBox.
 The event originally began in October 2020 as a means to sell out-of-print books and zines, and from 2021 onwards the Fair has become a month-long celebration of new comics by creators from all over the world.
 It is a fantastic showcase of the vast breadth of creativity and storytelling that is only possible in the medium of comics.
 While it may be only going into its fourth year, I eagerly await each October to discover what new comics are there for me to read.

-Here is a list of twenty comics from both the 2021 and 2022 ShortBox Comics Fairs, which are among my personal favourites.
+Here is a list of nineteen comics from the 2021 and 2022 ShortBox Comics Fairs, which are among my personal favourites.
 The majority of these comics are intended for either young adult or adult readers, personally recommended at about 14 years of age or older, and cover a variety of themes, art styles and subject matter.
 I have made sure to include content warnings, typically those provided by the creators, to best ensure readers are properly prepared to read these comics.
-I hope readers are able to discover at least one new title they love from this list, and will be willing to visit the next online fair this forthcoming October.
+I hope readers can discover at least one new title they love from this list, and will be willing to visit the next online fair this forthcoming October.

 Read more